 - Depending on your accessory, tap Trackpad or Trackpad & Mouse.

-- On the adjustment screen that appears, enable or disable the toggle Natural Scrolling.
+- On the adjustment screen that appears, enable or disable the toggle for Natural Scrolling.

 By default, Natural Scrolling is enabled.